 There are two approaches to nature writing, which double as the two approaches to nature in general and two approaches to being in the world; either we attempt to explain it, or let it explain itself.
 The latter digs deep into the essence of things (objects), while the former makes a cursory pass over the surface to pick up whatever it finds.
 We could call the latter art and the former science.

 The following is a continuation of a previous post entitled, Consciousness and the Measurement Problem pt.1, and can be found via a link at the bottom of this post.
 Traditionally quantum theory has been treated as a measurement problem rather than a theory or standard of measurement; a case in point being that we don’t … Continue reading The Measurement ‘Problem’ as a Unit of Measurement, not a Problem, part 2

-The World tells us that in order to survive You Have To Be Competitive, which is exactly what is would say, if it were social construction (which it is) when actually the reverse is true.
+The World tells us that in order to survive we have to be competitive, which is exactly what it would say, if it were a social construction (which it is) when actually the reverse is true.
 Competition actually stands in opposition to life.
 Life requires co-operation, NOT competition.